 Kathryn received honourable mention in the Writer’s Digest 89th Annual Writing Competition for her poem, Beyond the Black Horizon’s Crease, and her short story, Lester’s Bird Feeder.
-The first two novels in her debut fantasy trilogy are available for purchase.
-Book one, The Relics of Illayan, and book two, The Warrior Queen.
-Book three will be available in fall 2022.
+Her debut fantasy trilogy, The Quiescence Trilogy, is available for purchase.
+Book one, The Relics of Illayan, book two, The Warrior Queen, and book three, The Age of Resonance.
+Her first poetry book, These Gossamer Recollections was released in December 2024.

 Kathryn is interested in multidisciplinary artistic exchange, and in exploring the creative process.
 She holds a Bachelor of Music and a Master of International Business from Queen’s University, as well as a Master in Music Composition from the University of Toronto where she was awarded the Joseph Armand Bombardier Canadian Graduate Scholarship.
 During her time at U of T, Kathryn initiated and led the creation of an annual interdisciplinary conference to showcase artistic creation-based research known as the Multidisciplinary Creative Conference.